There are four well-preserved buildings of the late Classical period, namely three private houses and a public structure.

 The stairs allowed residents to access the bottom of the tank to cleanse it and retrieve water.
 The wall was built out of rectangular stones and limestone; it was higher than the cistern to discourage people from throwing trash into the tank.

 There are only a few preserved Ancient Greek buildings, and, in most cases, only public buildings, such as temples, auditoriums, stadiums, oracles, markets, and cemeteries, that are in perfect condition.
 Private homes are usually not well-preserved, and, in most cases, archeologists can only locate their foundation.

 Orraon was founded at the end of the 4th century BC when Alketas was the king of the Molossoi or in the second quarter of the same century.

 A notable feature of Orraon is its defensive character.
 With massive fortification walls reinforced with towers in places and a cistern for collecting water, this city-fortress was located in a strategic position, guarding the passage from the Amvrakikos Gulf to the Ioannina basin, the territory of Molossoi.

 Destroyed by the Romans

-    Ancient Nicopolis, situated close to Preveza in the western part of Epirus, is a well-preserved archaeological site, a whole ancient city with an odeum, theatre, walls and many more relics.
+Ancient Nicopolis, situated near Preveza in the western part of Epirus, is a well-preserved archeological site.
+It is a complete ancient city with an odeum, theater, walls and many more relics.

-    A few years ago, Greek authorities constructed the modern Archaeological Museum of Nicopolis, which hosts several interesting exhibitions all year round.
+A few years ago, Greek authorities constructed the modern Archaeological Museum of Nicopolis, which hosts several exhibitions of interest throughout the year.